open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-docker-tutorial.md

 - Learn Docker and Docker Compose commands

 ## Introduction

-In the previous section, you installed Docker to your machine.

 **[Docker](https://www.docker.com/what-docker)** is a computer program that performs operating-system-level virtualization also known as containerization.
 In this section, you will learn the basics of interacting with Docker and Docker Compose through the command-line interface.